CacahuetesManu/SND/Hunt Log Doer/README.txt

 					4. RSR
 					5. BMR

 2. Make sure to set up your paths.
 Use the Lua path setting in the SND help config.
-Seperatly there is a path that needs to be modified within the script itself for the monsters.json file.

 3. Change RSR to attack ALL enemies when solo, or previously engaged.